osm2pgsql-dev/osm2pgsql-website/_manual-v2/06-flex-output.md

 ### Processing Callbacks

-You are expected to define one or more of the following functions:
+You are expected to define one or more of the following functions.
+Each defines how osm2pgsql is supposed to handle specific types of objects.

 | Callback function                               | Description                                       |
 | ----------------------------------------------- | ------------------------------------------------- |